I’m so excited to start my Hong Kong street food series! To kick off this series, I’m making one of my favorite snacks, curry fish balls!

 - 1 tbsp garlic minced

-- 2 tsp curry paste preferably Maesri brand
+- 2 tsp yellow curry paste preferably Maesri brand

 - 2 tbsp curry powder preferably madras